mevdschee/usb-soft-kvm/README.md

    > Bus 001 Device 010: ID 04d9:a055 Holtek Semiconductor, Inc. HOLTEK USB-HID Keyboard
    ```

-4. The keyboard name to use is the text after the ID (e.g., "HOLTEK USB-HID Keyboard").
+4. The keyboard name to use is a substring of the text after "ID" (e.g., "HOLTEK USB-HID Keyboard").

 Alternatively, view all USB devices:
 ```bash
 lsusb
 ```

 And look for your keyboard in the list.

+**Configuration:**
 Update the `KEYBOARD_NAME` variable in `monitor-keyboard.sh` with the exact name.

 ## Installation Steps